Radio Adelaide

 Radio Adelaide (call sign: 5UV) is Australia's first community radio station.
-The signal reaches across the Adelaide metropolitan area to the Mid North, the Yorke Peninsula and Fleurieu Peninsula, the southern Barossa, Kangaroo Island, Riverland and parts of the Eyre Peninsula broadcasting at 13 kilowatts on 101.5 MHz FM.
+The signal reaches across the Adelaide metropolitan area to the Mid North, the Yorke Peninsula and Fleurieu Peninsula, the southern Barossa, Kangaroo Island, Riverland, and parts of the Eyre Peninsula broadcasting at 13 kilowatts on 101.5 MHz FM.
 The transmitter power was only 7 kW until an upgrade on 2 November 2006.

 In 1972, 5UV was established, by the University of Adelaide, originally broadcasting at 531 AM, later moving to 101.5 FM, as Radio Adelaide, in 2002, and including digital radio, in 2011.
 Radio Adelaide has audio production facilities available including recording, mastering, duplication, online audio, digital transfer, message on hold, equipment hire and expert technical advice.

-Organizational structure
+Organisational structure

 Radio Adelaide is highly autonomous despite technically being owned by the University of Adelaide until 2016, when the university sold the radio station premises and transferred the broadcast licence to Educational Broadcasters Adelaide Inc (EBA).
 The station is run by over five hundred volunteer station workers as well as a small amount of paid staff.